-The IS 250 that was redesigned for 2006 was larger than the previous model in every dimension.
 A six-speed manual transmission is standard in the IS 250, and a six-speed automatic transmission is optional.
 The automatic's steering-wheel-mounted paddle shifters give the driver extra involvement when desired.
+The IS 250 is the only IS to offer optional all-wheel drive; rear-wheel drive is standard.

 Lexus' recent LF-series concept cars influenced the IS 250's styling.
-The company says the latest IS bears a strong family resemblance to its larger, redesigned 2006 GS series of sport sedans.
+The company says the latest IS bears a strong family resemblance to its larger, GS series of sport sedans, themselves given substantial styling updates for 2008.
 A long wheelbase and wide stance help give the IS 250 a muscular look.

 Up to five occupants can fit inside the IS 250.
-Bright Optitron instruments light up the dashboard.
+Bright electroluminescent instruments light up the dashboard.
 Metallic trim is standard, and maple trim is available.
-A 13-speaker sound system includes compatibility with Apple iPods and other MP3 players.
+A 13-speaker sound system includes iPod and MP3 compatibility.

 Options include ventilated front seats, dynamic radar cruise control, a power tilt/telescoping steering wheel and a navigation system that incorporates a backup camera that can help with parking chores.